ehealthsuisse/EPR-by-example/files/RegistryStoredQuery.md

 To enable authorization, the transaction must convey the XUA Assertion for authorization in the security header of the SOAP envelope.
 See **[Provide X-User Assertion](ProvideXAssertion.md)** for the implementation details.

-Note:
+!!! note
     - Some test environments dropped the mutual authentication or TLS for testing purposes.
 Please contact your test system provider on the details.
     - Some test environments may also drop authorization for testing purposes.
 Please contact your test system provider on the details.

 ## Test Opportunity